aigarsdz/brume/index.md

 ---
 <h3>News</h3>
 <ul>
+ 	<li> Paper on "CIDEr: Consensus-Based Image Description Evaluation" accepted to CVPR, 2015
 	<li> NEW!
-Checkout our <a href="https://github.com/ramakrishnavedantam928/cider-matlab">code</a> and <a href="http://ramakrishnavedantam928.github.io/cider-matlab/">project page</a> for CIDEr, a new metric for image captioning systems.
+Checkout our <a href="https://github.com/ramakrishnavedantam928/cider-matlab">code</a> and <a href="http://ramakrishnavedantam928.github.io/cider-matlab/">project page</a> for CIDEr, a new metric for image captioning systems.</li>
 	<li> Paper on "Adopting Abstract Images for Semantic Scene Understanding" accepted to IEEE TPAMI</li>
 	<li> I am serving on the Program Committee for <a href='http://mile.ee.iisc.ernet.in/ICVGIP2014/'> ICVGIP 2014</a></li>
 	<li> I interned at the <a href='http://cvn.ecp.fr/'>Center for Visual Computing</a> at Ecole Centrale de Paris/INRIA-Saclay in Summer, 2014 with Prof. Iasonas Kokkinos</li>
-	<li> I won the Best Discussion Participant Award in the <a href='https://filebox.ece.vt.edu/~S14ECE5984/'>Advanced Topics in Computer Vision</a> course taught by Prof. Devi Parikh
 	<li> I attended the <a href='http://svg.dmi.unict.it/icvss2014/'>International Computer Vision Summer School</a> (ICVSS), 2014</li>
-	<li> I gave a talk at <a href='https://filebox.ece.vt.edu/~macv2014/'>Mid Atlantic Computer Vision Workshop</a> (MACV), 2014</li>
 </ul>
 <hr/>
 Hi !
 I am a masters student at Virginia Tech working under the guidance of <a href='http://filebox.ece.vt.edu/~parikh'>Prof. Devi Parikh</a> at the <a href='https://filebox.ece.vt.edu/~parikh/CVL.html'>Computer Vision Lab</a> (CVL).
 I am primarily interested in Computer Vision and Machine Learning.